 Colorful Eyeshadow Tutorials for Brown, Blue, and Green Eyes

 Calling all the brown-eyed babes out there!
-The good news is that brown is a neutral color, which means that you can really go crazy when it comes to your eye makeup.
-But for today, these are the best ones I want you to try out:
+The good news is that brown is a neutral color, which means you can really go crazy when it comes to your eye makeup.

 To recreate this look, simply put yellow eyeshadow in the inner corner of the eyes and line 1/3 of the eyes (from the inner corner).
 Follow it up with an orange shadow that you can apply on the other half of the lids and 2/3 of your lower lash line.

-How to do this look?
+How to do this colorful eye makeup for brown eyes?
 Start by applying a yellow-green or lime green eyeshadow in the inner corner of the eye as well as 1/3 of the lid.
 Next, apply the bright green eyeshadow on the eyelid, covering 2/3 of the eye.
 Blend the yellow-green eyeshadow to the bright green one to create a seamless transition.

 For some, that would be enough.
 But if you want to do a smokey eye, you can apply a dark green eyeshadow on the outer corner of the eye and then pack on a dark brown on the outer V and work your way into the crease.
 The key to a perfect smokey eye is blending so just keep doing that until you achieve the desired fierceness you are looking for.